 How to Gift a Photo Session

 ‘Tis the season to frantically read dozens of emails with the subject line “gift guide” in search of the PERFECT gift for family, friends, acquaintances, teachers, and the mail carrier.
-(Mail carriers can’t accept gifts over $20 because #governmentworkers.
+(Tip: mail carriers can’t accept gifts over $20 because #governmentworkers.
 You’re welcome.)
+Also, here’s a local Richmond gift guide to avoid shipping delays, and put some money back into local small businesses.

 While it’s tempting to show our love in the form of big, emotional gift gestures, it’s also important to be practical with your giving and ask yourself the important questions.
 “Will this person love this gift, or do I really want it for myself?”
 “Will this person appreciate the gesture even if they don’t like the gift (in which case why are you trying so hard to find the perfect thing)?”
 And the most important: “Will this gift actually create additional costs for the receiver over the life of the gift (I’m looking at you, luxury car commercials)?”
 And that brings us to why we’re here: gifting photography sessions.

-Maybe you have a loved one who has been pining over their friend’s family photos without scheduling their own.
-Or maybe your loved one is expecting a baby next year and you really want to give them an “experiences” gift that also has staying power.
+Maybe you have a loved one in Richmond who has been pining over their friend’s family photos without scheduling their own.
+Or maybe your loved one lives in Midlothian and is expecting a baby next year and you really want to give them an “experiences” gift that also has staying power.
 Kudos to you in both scenarios.
 The gift of photography really is a lasting one, with so many generational benefits.

 It’s also an expensive one though, and with so many choices and styles, you really want to make sure you’re getting something your person will be able to use.
 (There’s a reason why your person hasn’t scheduled family pictures themselves, after all.)
 It's a little tricky, when their style needs to mesh with the photographer's style, and ultimately there are additional purchases to be made after the session is over.